tevans-3/synesthesia/README.md

 #TO DO
-Add a "Hear Someone Else's Noise" feature, which randomly pipes in the audio output someone else is generating, and redirects your audio output to them, so you can hear each other's music
+Add a "Hear Someone Else's Noise" feature, which randomly pipes in the audio output someone else is generating, so you can hear their music